NASCAR Heat 5: Development and release

 After having Monster Games develop the first four installments of the rebooted NASCAR Heat series, publisher 704Games took over development and handed publishing over to Motorsport Games.
 NASCAR Heat 5 was released on July 7, 2020, for those who pre-ordered the Gold Edition; standard copies of the game were released on July 10.
 Along with the early release date, the Gold Edition includes bonus spotter voices, paint schemes and career mode opportunities.
 Additional downloadable content packs were also announced with the release of the game.

 A Nintendo Switch port called NASCAR Heat Ultimate Edition+ was quietly listed on Amazon in October 2021, and was released on November 19, 2021.
 In addition to 2020 content, it also includes drivers and primary paint schemes from the 2021 NASCAR Cup Series season.

 Next Gen cars

-The Next Gen Cars are scheduled to be included in downloadable content for the PlayStation 4, Xbox One and Steam, updating the game for the 2022 season.
-Unlike its successor NASCAR 21: Ignition, the DLC is not free, requiring the purchase of individual schemes or the Season Pass.
+Due to the poor reception of NASCAR 21: Ignition, Motorsport Games announced their intentions to return to Heat 5 for future DLC.
+The firm announced the introduction of Next Gen Cars and their respective driver lineup in downloadable content for the game, updating it for the 2022 season.
+Unlike its successor NASCAR 21: Ignition, the DLC is not free and would initially be priced at $12.34 before being lowered to $9.99 following a delay.
+Motorsport Games, in a statement posted to Twitter, stated their intention to provide a much more stable experience.
+After a period where no updates were shared, the team eventually shared their plans to release the 2022 cars during the month of May 2023, after the 2022 season had already concluded.
+Over this period, fans had created a mod for the game that adds the 2023 paint schemes.

-The DLC has been delayed multiple times and has yet to be released even after the end of the 2022 season due to the team working on an enhanced audio system for the new cars.
+The DLC would eventually be released on June 22, 2023 on all platforms; it received negative reviews due to fan dissatisfaction with the management of current publisher Motorsport Games, lack of new tracks added for the 2022 season, bugs, loss of player progress, and due to the 2022 season being outdated as of the DLC's release.